-NASTAR Slalom courses should be set using soft rubber SPM Hero gates or stubby gates to encourage participation.
+Public NASTAR Slalom courses should be set using soft rubber SPM Hero gates or stubby gates to encourage participation.
 Turning gates should be set with 8-12 meters of space between gates vertically and two to four meters of offset.
-Setting combination gates is not recommended so that confusion is minimized.
+Setting combination gates is not recommended for public NASTAR to minimize confusion.
 Club races or events with skilled participants can be set using standard slalom gates with hairpin and flush combination gates.
 NASTAR Slalom courses are generally set from the same start as the GS course and there are approximately 30 turning gates.

 NASTAR venues that are setup to provide dual racing can use their venue to provide one GS course and one SL course to offer participants two different disciplines.